HarishKarthik0376/Shipment-Form/README.md

 ## Release History

-- *v1.0.0:* Initial release of the Shipment Management Form, including form validation, data storage, retrieval, and update functionalities integrated with JsonPowerDB.
+- *v1.0.0:* Initial release of the Shipment Details Form, including form validation, data storage, retrieval, and update functionalities integrated with JsonPowerDB.

 ## Table of Contents